firecmsco/firecms/website/docs/migrating_from_v1.md

 });
 ```

+- The `buildPropertyField` utility function has been replaced by a component
+  called `PropertyFieldBinding`.
+The props have not changed.
+- `CMSFormFieldProps` have been renamed to `PropertyFieldBindingProps`
 - `TimestampProperty` is now renamed to `DateProperty` in order to reflect
   better the alignment with JS types instead of Firebase ones.
 The discriminator
   when declaring date properties now is `date` instead of `timestamp`.